Thai govt tells the world Cambodia broke ceasefire agreement

 The ceasefire agreement was to take effect at midnight.

-The government said it informed the international community of Cambodia's violation of the ceasefire agreement, and the message went especially to China, Malaysia as the chair of the Association of Southeast Asian Nations, and the United States.
+The government said it informed the international community of Cambodia's violation of the ceasefire agreement, and the message went especially to China, Malaysia as the chair of the Association of Southeast Asian Nations, and the United States “who bore witness to yesterday’s dialogue and negotiation – to inform them of Cambodia’s lack of sincerity".

 The government said it ordered the armed forces to maintain their positions to protect the sovereignty of Thailand and the safety of Thai people.